s-victor/TinyPedal/docs/customization.md

 ## Virtual energy
 **This widget displays virtual energy usage info.
-Most options are inherited from fuel widget, see fuel widget for details.**
+Most options are inherited from fuel widget, with some additions noted below.**

+    *ratio
+Show fuel ratio between estimated fuel and energy consumption, which can help balance fuel and energy usage, as well as providing refueling reference for adjusting pitstop `Fuel ratio` during race.

 ## Weather